 Child sexual abuse is a form of child maltreatment in which a child is involved in sexual activity that he/she does not fully comprehend, is unable to give informed consent or that violates the law.
 Child sexual abuse can occur between a child and an adult, or a child and another child, who because of age or development, is in a relationship of responsibility, trust or power.

 Child sexual abuse can result in immediate and long-term harm for children including difficulty with emotional regulation, depression, suicidal feelings, poor relationship quality, lack of trust, isolation, disassociation, amnesia and low self-esteem.

-Child sexual abuse is also an adverse childhood experience (ACE) which tends to co-occur with other traumatic experiences in childhood.
-Among those who were sexually abused, 54% have 4 or more ACEs.
+Child sexual abuse is an adverse childhood experience (ACE) that is prevalent in Wisconsin and has a high likelihood of co-occurring with other ACEs.
+Among those who were sexually abused, 54% have four or more ACEs.
 Research establishes a strong correlation between early childhood trauma and adult physical and mental health.
-Individuals with 4 or more ACEs have a higher incidence of health risk behaviors and poor health outcomes in adulthood.
+Individuals with four or more ACEs in childhood have a higher incidence in adulthood of health risk behaviors, poor health outcomes and earlier death.

-As part of the Prevention Board's grants program, funding is provided to build awareness of child sexual abuse prevention and coordinate training for professionals and youth-serving agencies.
-Through a competitive process the Prevention Board funds Awareness to Action (A2A), an initiative focused on preventing child sexual abuse by helping adults and communities take action to protect children.
-A component of A2A is Stewards of Children, a program scientifically proven to increase knowledge, improve attitudes and change child-protective behaviors.
-Appropriate for any adult, this training will teach you how to prevent, recognize, and react responsibly to child sexual abuse.
+The Prevention Board supports implementation of evidence-informed child sexual abuse prevention programs through its competitive grant making process.
+Awareness to Action (A2A) is an initiative focused on preventing child sexual abuse by assisting adults and communities to take action to protect children.
+One component of A2A entitled, Stewards of Children, is a program proven to increase knowledge, improve attitudes and change child protective behaviors.
+Appropriate for any adult, this training equips participants with ways to prevent, recognize and react responsibly to child sexual abuse.